surveyjs/survey-library/docs/localization.md

 };
 ```

 You do not have to specify translations for all locales.
-If a translation is missing from the current locale, the survey takes it from the `default` field.
+If a translation is missing for the current locale, the survey takes the translation from the `default` field.

 To apply your translations, set the current locale: